Reflection maps: Introduction

-Sections \ref{secRefGroups} to \ref{secOrbitMap} contain, briefly and without proofs, preliminary materials on the theory of reflection groups, illustrated with very simple examples.
-We define the orbit map $\omega\colon \C^p\to \C^p$ of a reflection group $G$ and its complex $\sC$, which is a stratification of $\C^p$ with nice properties.

-In Section \ref{secRefMaps} we define reflection maps as the composition of an embedding $h\colon X\hookrightarrow \C^p$ with the orbit map $\omega\colon \C^p\to \C^p$ and give some examples.
-We also define essential reflection maps and reflected graphs and show some basic results.
+Section \ref{secRefGroups} contains, briefly and without proofs, preliminary materials on reflection groups.
+In Section \ref{secRefMaps} we define reflection maps and show some basic results.

 Section \ref{secCorankAndInj} deals with the relation between injectivity and the corank $k$ locus of reflection maps.
-We prove that reflection maps satisfy the following extended version of L\^e's conjecture: \begin{prop*}[\ref{propLeConjRefMaps}]There is no injective germ of reflection map $f\colon (\C^n,0)\to (\C^p,0)$, with $\corank f>p-n$ \end{prop*} The remaining sections are devoted to the study of stability and $\cA$-finiteness of reflection maps in terms of their double-point schemes.
-The main result of Section \ref{secNormalCrossings} is Theorem \ref{thmCharacNormalCrossings}, which characterizes normal crossings of reflection maps (a necessary condition for stability) in terms of two properties, determined by the relation between the embedding $h$ and the group $G$.
-From this follow obstructions for reflection maps to have normal crossings, and hence to be stable.
+We prove that reflection maps satisfy the following extended version of L\^e's conjecture: There is no injective germ of reflection map $f\colon (\C^n,0)\to (\C^p,0)$, with $\corank f>p-n$.

+The main result of Section \ref{secNormalCrossings} is Theorem \ref{thmCharacNormalCrossings}, which characterizes normal crossings of reflection maps in terms of two properties determined by the relation between the embedding $h$ and the group $G$.
+From this we obtain obstructions for reflection maps to have normal crossings and hence to be stable.